How do I know I’m ready to be baptized?

 Every candidate for baptism should be instructed in God’s basic doctrines before entering the water of baptism (Matthew 28:19).
-You need to understand the significance of the commitment you are about to make: to change your behavior to emulate Christ, to focus your thoughts on God’s kingdom and to remove self from the throne of your life and replace it with God.
+You need to understand the significance of the commitment you are about to make.
+That means changing your behavior to emulate Christ, focusing your thoughts on God’s kingdom and removing yourself from the throne of your life and replacing it with God.

-Obviously, before being baptized, you need to believe in God.
+Obviously, you need to believe in God before your baptism.

 More than that, you need to believe what Jesus did for you with His life and death.
-You accept as true that Jesus lived a perfect life, then suffered and died to pay the penalty of sin for you.
+You accept that Jesus lived a perfect life.
+He suffered and died to pay the penalty of sin for you.
 Baptism is your public confession to the world that Jesus is now Lord of your life.
 It is also symbolic of you following Jesus in His death, burial, and resurrection.

 “Therefore we are buried with him by baptism into death: that like as Christ was raised up from the dead by the glory of the Father, even so we also should walk in newness of life.
 For if we have been planted together in the likeness of his death, we shall be also in the likeness of his resurrection: Knowing this, that our old man is crucified with him, that the body of sin might be destroyed, that henceforth we should not serve sin” (Romans 6:4-6).

 Repentance is the turning away from sin.
 Before baptism, you need to confess your sins and turn away from them.
 It is a conscious choice to put your past behind you and start a new life walking with the power of God in you.

 As far as age, many children are ready for baptism at 9 or 10 years of age, some at 7 or 8.
 And some are not ready at 12 or 13.
 No age level is specified in the Bible because children have different levels of experience and understanding.
 Some are ready for baptism earlier than others.